A group of speech bubbles gathers together and shares their respective stories

 “Surround yourself with supportive and positive people.”

 You may find that it takes a village.
 If it feels good to start working with massage therapists and acupuncturists, do so.
-Nutritionists can also help you on your journey, avoiding inflammation and choosing foods that help heal.
+Nutritionists can also help you on your journey, helping you reduce inflammation and choose foods that help you heal.
 There is no wrong way to heal.

 “I created my own care team that includes a naturopath, nutritionist, acupuncturist, massage therapist and energy healer.
 Add a great medical oncologist to the team and you will stay Amazed at all that is out there for you.”

-Likewise, if your own attitude is positive and hopeful, you’ll have a smoother journey.
+Likewise, if your own attitude is positive and hopeful, you will have a smoother journey.
 So many of you shared that attitude is everything.
-Instead of fearing and believing your life is over, you can shift that thinking instead of the idea that you are a healthy person with cancer.
+Instead of fearing and believing your life is over, you can shift that thinking instead to the idea that you are a healthy person with cancer.
 You will survive.
 The more you can imagine and see yourself living a long and healthy life, the more likely it will be so.

 “Don’t spend your days dwelling on what you will miss.
 Spend your days creating memories for everyone to cherish.
 You are living, not dying.”